antiplank/TEDR/README.md

 !churn reset    <- Resets the churn to zero
 ```

-This is a labor of love for myself and my friends, please don't think that I take this any more seriously than it deserves :)
+This is a labor of love for myself and my friends but I hope other people can find it useful.